Do you have to leave a student tenancy in the summer?

 takes the right steps

-When your landlord can use ground 4A
+Steps your landlord must take to use ground 4A in summer 2026

-give you at least 4 months' notice before starting court action
+give you at least 2 months' notice

 The notice says the earliest date court action can start.